aurorascharff/redwoodsdk-demo/STEPS.md

 - We can actually move beyond this.
 Redwood provides realtime functionality, utilizing websockets and cloudflare durable objects.
 I have a third route here, a realtime reactions page.
 Add it to worker outside mainlayout.
 - Getting the theme and reactions from a durable object, using server components.
 - Mutation with an emoji picker client component and server functions.
-- Double tabs, working as expected here.
+- (Double tabs, working as expected here).
 - Now, let's try switching from a fetch-based RSC payload to a streamed-based RSC payload.
 - We can switch from InitClient -> InitRealtimeClient with a key that determines which group of clients should share updates, we'll just do the pathname.
 Same durable object instance.
 - Exported the realtime durable object in worker.tsx, then wire up our worker route with realtimeRoute of a reactions durable object here, connecting the websocket to the appropriate durable object.
 - Now, our page can update over websockets, persistent bidirectional connection!
-Try it double tabs again.
+(Try it double tabs again).
 - Triggering server functions, client connected on the same key.
 Regenerate payload to all client on same key, client receive same RSC payload.
 Durable objects scale infinitely.

 ## Release to production